Rock-100/MonoDet/README.md

 # MonoRCNN
-MonoRCNN is a monocular 3D object detection method for automonous driving, published at ICCV 2021.
+MonoRCNN is a monocular 3D object detection method for autonomous driving, published at ICCV 2021.
 This project is an implementation of MonoRCNN.

 ## Related Link
 * [Video demo (KITTI)](https://www.youtube.com/watch?v=46lToJSagcg)